Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Optimal-Speed Hamiltonian Evolution

 \section{\textbf{Optimal-Speed Hamiltonian Evolution}}

-In this section, having introduced the Fubini-Study metric tensor for pure states along with the discussion of parametrizations of quantum geodesic paths as paths of minimal length connecting given initial and final states on the Bloch sphere, we introduce the Hamiltonian operator that achieves the fastest possible unitary evolution between two given initial and final pure states.
-Our presentation follows the work presented by Mostafazadeh in Ref. \cite{ali09}.
+In this section, having introduced the Fubini-Study metric tensor for pure states along with the discussion of parametrizations of quantum geodesic paths as paths of minimal length connecting given initial and final states on the Bloch sphere, our two main tasks can be stated as follows.
+First, we introduce the Hamiltonian operator H in Eq. (\ref{amy}) that achieves the fastest possible unitary evolution between two given initial and final pure states $\left\vert A\right\rangle $ and $\left\vert B\right\rangle $.\ Second, we present the shortest time quantum dynamical trajectory in Eq. (\ref{geodesic}) that emerges from H in Eq. (\ref{amy}) and that connects $\left\vert A\right\rangle $ to $\left\vert B\right\rangle $.